-Ian is a developer evangelist with an emphasis on machine learning and data science.
-He frequently posts code examples and tutorials on the MapR blog and on his personal blog at http://bigendiandata.com.
+Ian Downard is a senior developer evangelist and open source ambassador at MapR.
+He frequently publishes screencasts and technical articles relating to machine learning and data science on the MapR blog and on his personal blog at http://bigendiandata.com.
 He enjoys connecting with people at meetups and leads the Java User Group in Portland, Oregon.

 Will Ochandarena is Senior Director of Product Management at MapR, responsible for Cloud and IoT product strategy.
 He spends time with customers across several industries, including manufacturing, retail, and energy, helping them use MapR’s converged data fabric at the edge to solve new and interesting business problems.
 He also writes blogs on MapR.com - https://mapr.com/blog/author/will-ochandarena/.

 Edwina Lu is a software engineer on LinkedIn’s Hadoop infrastructure development team, currently focused on supporting Spark on the company’s clusters.
 Previously, she worked at Oracle on database replication.
 Edwina holds a Master's degree in Computer Science from Stanford University.